dynverse/dynbenchmark/README.md

 From start to finish, the repository is divided into several experiments, each with their own scripts and results.
-These are accompanied by documentation using github READMEs and can be easily explored by going to the appropriate
+These are accompanied by documentation using github readmes and can thus be easily explored by going to the appropriate
 folders: